Paul Goldschmidt Player Props: Cardinals vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 9.3 K/9, the ninth-best in MLB.
+- The pitching staff for the Giants has a collective 9.2 K/9, which ranks 12th in MLB.

-- The Giants' 4.47 team ERA ranks 20th across all league pitching staffs.
+- The Giants' 4.45 team ERA ranks 18th across all MLB pitching staffs.

-- Giants pitchers combine to surrender 29 total home runs at a clip of 1.3 per game (to rank 21st in baseball).
+- Giants pitchers combine to surrender 30 total home runs at a clip of 1.3 per game (to rank 20th in the league).

-- Brebbia will take the mound to start for the Giants, his first this season.
+- DeSclafani (1-1 with a 2.63 ERA and 21 strikeouts in 24 2/3 innings pitched) makes the start for the Giants, his fifth of the season.

-- The 32-year-old right-hander came out of the bullpen in his last outing this season, one of 10 appearances so far.
+- The righty's most recent time out came on Saturday against the New York Mets, when he threw five innings, surrendering four earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.